GUIDEd Agents: Enhancing Navigation Policies through Task-Specific Uncertainty Abstraction in Localization-Limited Environments: Experiments

-We observed distinct behaviors in GUIDEd agents across various tasks.
-Analyzing the specific task shown in Fig.~\ref{fig:res2}, GUIDEd agents strategically adjust their reliance on precise position estimation versus noisier estimates.
-In areas where the TSUMs indicate high precision is necessary --- such as navigating near obstacles or close to the perimeters (Fig.~\ref{fig:res2}, highlighted in yellow) --- the agents opt for exact positioning despite the higher operational cost.
-Conversely, in less critical regions (Fig.~\ref{fig:res2}, highlighted in purple), they rely on less precise, noisy estimates.
-This adaptability allows GUIDEd agents to manage uncertainty more efficiently than baselines, resulting in faster completion times and smoother trajectories.
-Although not perfect --- occasionally missing sections of the perimeter (indicated by black shaded regions in Fig.~\ref{fig:res2}) --- GUIDEd agents significantly outperform baselines like SAC-P with engineered rewards.
-Baseline methods, lacking adaptive uncertainty management, frequently fail to complete tasks safely.
-They often collide with obstacles (pink diamond highlighted in Fig.~\ref{fig:res2}) or take inefficient paths (Fig.~\ref{fig:res2} black highlighted region).
+\tbm{Behavior of GUIDEd Agents:} Analyzing the specific task shown in Fig.~\ref{fig:res2}, GUIDEd agents strategically adjust their reliance on precise position estimation versus noisier estimates.
+In areas where the TSUMs indicate high precision is necessary--such as navigating near obstacles or close to the perimeters (Fig.~\ref{fig:res2}, highlighted in yellow)--the ASV opt for exact positioning despite the higher operational cost.
+Conversely, in less critical regions (Fig.~\ref{fig:res2}, highlighted in purple), they rely on less precise, cheap estimates.
+This adaptability allows GUIDEd agents to manage uncertainty more efficiently than baselines, resulting in better task completion rates.
+Although not perfect, occasionally missing sections of the perimeter (Fig.~\ref{fig:res2}, highlighted in black), GUIDEd agents significantly outperform baselines with engineered rewards like SAC-P. Baselines frequently fail to complete tasks safely, colliding with obstacles (Fig.~\ref{fig:res2}, pink diamond) or take inefficient paths (Fig.~\ref{fig:res2}, highlighted in black).